 Laws crack down hard on drunk drivers.
 It is a criminal offense to operate a motor vehicle with a blood alcohol concentration (BAC) of 0.08% or higher.
 However, a driver could still be convicted of DUI with a BAC of as low as 0.05% if there is enough proof to determine that he or she was too impaired to operate a vehicle safely at the time of the crash.
 This is because everyone’s body processes alcohol differently.
 A small woman may begin to feel “buzzed” after just one drink, whereas a 300-pound man might not display visible signs of impairment until he’s downed several drinks.
 Both of them may never “look drunk” at all.
 However, they could still have impaired judgment, slower reflexes, and poor concentration behind the wheel of a car.

-Laws also allow injured victims to take legal action against bars, liquor stores, or other establishments that sold alcohol to a visibly impaired person who later harmed someone in a drunk driving accident.
+Georgia law also allows injured victims to take legal action against bars, liquor stores, or other establishments that sold alcohol to a visibly impaired person who later harmed someone in a drunk driving accident.
 These “dram shop” claims can help victims obtain more compensation than they might get through other legal channels, but they are typically very complex.
 If you or a loved one was injured in a drunk driving crash and you think you might have a dram shop claim, we can explain the law to you in detail so that you understand your legal options.

 Compensation in Drunk Driving Crashes